 - Your college’s alumni — unless your college was just founded, your school probably has a deep and varied group of alums, many of whom like to talk with current students… so use them as a resource to gather more information about careers.

 - Your family and friends — there’s a wealth of information right at your fingertips.
 Next time you go home or call home, ask your family about majors and careers.

-- Your college’s career center — almost always under-appreciated, these folk have such a wealth of information at their fingertips that it is a shame more students don’t take advantage of them… and not just in your senior year — start visiting in your first year because most have resources for choosing a major and a career, as well as internship and job placement information.
+- Your college’s career center — almost always under-appreciated, these folk have such a wealth of information at their fingertips.
+It is a shame more students don’t take advantage of them… and not just in your senior year.
+Start visiting your school’s career center in your first year because most have resources for choosing a major and a career, as well as internship and job placement information.
 Read more about this option by reading our article, It’s Never Too Early — or Too Late — to Visit Your College Career Office.

 College Majors Book

-The Complete Idiot’s Guide to Choosing a College Major, by Randall S. Hansen — my book.
-(Alpha).
+The Complete Idiot’s Guide to Choosing a College Major, by Randall S. Hansen.

 Questions about some of the terminology used in this article?
 Get more information (definitions and links) on key college, career, and job-search terms by going to our Job-Seeker’s Glossary of Job-Hunting Terms.